Lowest To Highest

 • Be aware there is a chance you will encounter an illegal marijuana grow in Tuber or Hanaupah Canyon, or possibly near China Garden Spring.
 And NO, the spring at Hanaupah is not “poisoned.”
 If you feel like shit on your way up Telescope, it’s because you’re tackling one of the top ten steepest climbs in the WORLD, or drank standing water below the spring, where it might be polluted.
 Call it what it is.

-• I hate to have to add this, because we are all adults, but… Do not create impromptu signs or carve your initials or notes places such as one hiker whose name rhymes with “TUCK-BIRDY” did in 2016 (it’s easy to tell who does it when they WRITE THEIR NAME – forehead smack).
-Doing this in a National Park is… really inadvisable.
+• I hate to have to add this, because we are all adults, but… Don’t create impromptu signs or carve your initials or notes places such as one hiker whose name rhymes with “TUCK-BIRDY” did in 2016 (it’s easy to tell who does it when they WRITE THEIR NAME – forehead smack).
+Doing this in a National Park, or anywhere in the wilderness is… really silly.
 Let’s keep a good reputation for all backpackers out there.

 Disclaimer